sweetmantech/docs-in-process/README.md

 ## ✨ Overview

 In Process is an onchain collective timeline for artists.
 It's a protocol for artists to create, share, and monetize their moments.
-This documentation site provides comprehensive guides for interacting with the In Process protocol.
+This documentation site provides comprehensive guides for interacting with In Process.

 ## 🚀 Getting Started